opf/openproject/modules/gitlab_integration/README.md

 * Merge Request (Opened, Closed and Merged)
 * Issue (Opened, Closed)
 * Push commits in Merge Requests
+  * Since v2.1.5 of the plugin you can activate system hooks for Push events.
 * Comments (on Issues, Merge Request, Commits and Snippets)
 * Pipelines (Beta feature)